Gemini Flash Review: Google’s New Default Falsh 3.5 Beats Last Year’s Pro (But Costs 3x More)

 The Final Verdict

-A clean editorial verdict graphic — Gemini Flash branded mark with a 4.5 out of 5 star rating, the price tag $0.50 per million tokens, and the tagline 'The cheap-tier price-per-quality leader for April 2026'
+A clean editorial verdict graphic for the Gemini 3.5 Flash review — a Gemini 3.5 Flash branded mark with a 4.5 out of 5 star rating, the price tag $1.50 per million input tokens, and the tagline 'Frontier coding at Flash speed, but no longer the cheap tier'

 T